-All things considered, after the relatively recent new modes of understanding physical reality, I believe those two orders of abstraction I’ve mentioned in the previous paragraph are going to be vindicated: i) matter and place cannot be separated from each other if we are ready to relinquish the old notion of place as simple location by extending its meaning to include different orders of processes as intrinsic characters necessary to the emergence, existence and correlation of phenomena understood as places themselves; ii) space turns out to be a fruitful abstract concept, an ingenious invention that the inquiring mind has used in the attempt to explain the ultimate nature of things and their behaviour.
+All things considered, after the relatively recent new modes of understanding physical reality, I believe those two orders of abstraction I’ve mentioned in the previous paragraph are going to be vindicated: i) matter and place cannot be separated from each other, if we are ready to relinquish the old notion of place – as simple location – by extending its meaning to include different orders of processes necessary to the emergence, existence, and correlation of phenomena, understood as places themselves; ii) space turns out to be a fruitful abstract concept, an ingenious invention that the inquiring mind has used in the attempt to explain the ultimate nature of things and their behaviour.

-In the overall, it seems to me that even in virtue of the quite recent scientific discoveries, the aforementioned paradigm of interrelatedness between fields acting at microscopic level can also be extended at higher macroscopic levels, to envision the deep interrelation between processes – whence all phenomena emerge – as the image we could use in order to characterize the world-view of the present epoch as ‘systemic’.
-Then, inquiring into the nature of space and place is a physical, metaphysical and epistemological attempt, driven by philosophical (humanistic) and scientific considerations.
+Overall, it seems to me that even in virtue of the quite recent scientific discoveries, the aforementioned paradigm of interrelatedness between fields acting at microscopic level can also be extended at higher macroscopic levels, to envision the deep interrelation between processes – whence all phenomena emerge – as the image we could use in order to characterize the world-view of the present epoch as ‘systemic’.
+Then, inquiring into the nature of space and place is a physical, metaphysical, epistemological and phenomenological attempt, driven by philosophical (humanistic) and scientific considerations.
 If a new meaning for the concepts of space and place has to be considered, such reformulation of concepts should be in tune with the quite recently discovered systemic understanding of life and the cosmos.
 Such systemic view, which is based on philosophic and scientific premises that discard the old deterministic, reductionist, and mechanistic modes of thoughts and methods, favours a unified vision of the complex phenomena out of which and in which reality emerges as a unified whole.
 Concepts of space and place – I mean the redefinition of those concepts – should now comply with this new systemic and holistic sensibility.

 8. Place, Space, Time, Matter and the Fabric of Reality